Xiangyang Hubei, China Travel Guide

 Fish that live in freshwater (carp, mandarin fish), shrimp, pork, beef, chicken, various vegetables (lotus root, gourds), rice, and noodles.
 Lotus root is a versatile vegetable.

 Expect spicy, umami, and fresh tastes.
-Garlic and ginger are prominent.
+Garlic and ginger are significant.
 Chili oil, fermented bean paste, and soy sauce are common seasonings.

 Xiangyang's cuisine largely aligns with Hubei style but presents local specialties.
-Differences may appear in spice levels or preparation methods, for example, Xiangyang's distinct beef noodles.
+Differences may show up in spice levels or preparation methods, for example, Xiangyang's distinct beef noodles.

-An iconic breakfast dish.
-Noodles appear in a rich, spicy beef broth with tender beef pieces, often topped with chili oil, green onions, and sometimes pickled radish.
+A classic breakfast dish.
+Noodles show up in a rich, spicy beef broth with tender beef pieces, often topped with chili oil, green onions, and sometimes pickled radish.

 Find at: Local noodle shops throughout the city.